Sergiusz Pinkwart: Personal life

-In 2015 he moved to Liverpool, United Kingdom.
+He is the son of Maciej Pinkwart, a writer and historian from Zakopane and brother of the journalist and TV correspondent Joanna Pinkwart.
+In 2015 he left Poland and moved to Liverpool, United Kingdom.
 Lives in Bootle.
-He is active in the Merseyside County Polish organisations and associations and Polish émigré press.
+He is active in the Merseyside County Polish charity organisations and associations, and Polish émigré press.
 Married to journalist and travel writer Magdalena Pinkwart, father of four children: Wiktor, Liwia, Wilhelm and Lara.